marcglasberg/asyncredux.com/flutter/basics/dispatching-actions.md

 );
 ```

-> Note: While the state change from the actions' reducers will have been applied when the
-> Future resolves, other independent processes that the action may have started may still
-> be in progress.

-It also returns the list of dispatched actions, if you need it:
+It also returns the list of dispatched actions, if needed:

 ```dart
 var actions = await store.dispatchAndWaitAll([MyAction1(), MyAction2()]);
 ```

-This is very similar to:
+This is similar to:

 ```dart
 var action1 = MyAction1();